DimEvil/bio_mobilization_workshop/_episodes/21-datacleaning_darwincore.md

 exercises: 120
 questions:
 - "How to convert dates to ISO?"
-- "How to match scientific names to WoRMS?"
+- "How to match scientific names to GBIF?"
 - "How to convert latitudes and longitudes to decimal degrees?"
 objectives:
 - "Aligning dates to the ISO 8601 standard."